rfomin/elfbsp/README.md

 will be removed.

 `-g --gl5`
 Forces V5 format of GL-Nodes.
 The normal behavior is to build V2 format, and only switch to V5 format when the level is too large (e.g. has too many segs).

 Unless you are testing a source port, there is almost no need to use this option.

 `-x --xnod`
-Forces XNOD format of normal nodes.
+Forces XNOD (ZDoom extended) format of normal nodes.

-@@@
+Without this option, normal nodes will be built using the standard DOOM format, and only switch to XNOD format when the level is too large (e.g. has too many segs).

+Using XNOD format can be better for source ports which support it, since it provides higher accuracy for seg splits.
+However, it cannot be used with the original DOOM.EXE or with Chocolate-Doom.

 `-c --cost  ##`
 Sets the cost for making seg splits.
-Default value is 11,
+The value is a number between 1 and 32.
-and usable values range from 1 to 32.
-Larger values try to reduce the number of seg splits.
-Smaller values produce more balanced BSP trees.
+Larger values try to reduce the number of seg splits, whereas maller values produce more balanced BSP trees.
+The default value is 11.

+NOTE: this option has little effect when the --fast option is enabled.

 `-h --help`
 Displays a brief help screen, then exits.
-This is equivalent to running AJBSP with no options.

 `--version`
 Displays the version of AJBSP, then exits.